d1egoprog/Text2KG/README.md

-# Text2KG - A Dockerized Service
+# Text2KG - Knowledge Graph construction from text, an approach applied to fictional novels

 Text to Knowledge Graph (Text2KG) is a dockerized set of services built to generate Knowledge Graphs; the created statements are shown in the form of RDF Triples, extracted from prosaic text sources.
 The services can be consumed via REST API.

-This work was presented at the European Semantic Web Conference (ESWC2022) in the frame of the Knowledge Graph Generation from Text (TEXT2KG) workshop.
+This work was presented at the European Semantic Web Conference (ESWC2022) in the frame of the Knowledge Graph Generation from Text (TEXT2KG) workshop and is still a work in progress.

 The High level view of the proposed pipeline stage the Knowledge Base Construction process.